 By comparison with the cities, the Spanish villages that were committed to anarchism raised very few organizational problems.
 Brenan's emphasis on the braceros notwithstanding, the strength of agrarian anarchism in the south and the Levant lay in the mountain villages, not among the rural proletariat that worked the great plantations of Andalusia.
 In these relatively isolated villages, a fierce sense of independence and personal dignity whetted the bitter social hatreds engendered by poverty, creating the rural "patriarchs" of anarchism whose entire families were devoted almost apostolically to "the Idea."
 For these sharply etched and rigorously ascetic individuals, defiance to the State, the Church, and conventional authority in general was almost a way of life.
-Knitted together by the local press-and, at various times, there were hundreds of anarchist periodicals in Spain-they formed the sinews of agrarian anarchism from the 1870's onwards and, to a large extent, the moral conscience of Spanish anarchism throughout its history.
+Knitted together by the local ganization, which enjoyed the allegiance of the city's militant construction workers.